ServicesAboutService AreasGalleryContact(281) 953-6277

-Live Oak Tree Service Katy TX
+Live Oak Tree Service in Katy, TX

 Live Oak Care in Fort Bend County

-Live oaks (Quercus virginiana) are tough as nails in our climate.
-They handle Houston's heat and humidity, tolerate clay-heavy soils, and come back strong after ice storms.
-But "tough" doesn't mean "bulletproof."
+Live oaks (Quercus virginiana) handle Houston's heat and humidity, tolerate clay-heavy soils, and come back strong after ice storms.
+Healthy live oak care starts with:

 • Proper pruning — removing dead, crossing, or structurally weak branches